-Happy Cheetah Reading teaches both phonics and sight words for reading, and it also teaches printing, spelling, and beginning language arts (e.g., sentence structure, punctuation, and rhyming words).
-The course is designed for use with students who struggle to learn to read, whatever their age, but it can also be used with students who do not struggle.
+Happy Cheetah Reading teaches reading using both phonics and sight words.
+It also teaches printing, spelling, and beginning language arts (e.g., sentence structure, punctuation, and rhyming words).
+The course is designed primarily for use with students who struggle to learn to read, whatever their age, but it can also be used with students who do not struggle.
 It does not require students to memorize rules or take tests.
 Instead, it involves continual interaction between the parent and the student using auditory, visual, and kinesthetic methods.

 The parent is instructed to give constant encouragement.
 Children should not work to the point of frustration, so lessons should be kept to no more than 20 minutes a day, and parents can choose when to stop.
 Students are to receive only positive feedback.
-The Happy Cheetah Reading kit even includes a large, battery-operated pushbutton that says “easy,” and the parent or child can push it at any time.
+The Happy Cheetah Reading kit even includes a large, battery-operated push button.
+When pushed, it says, “Easy!”
+The parent or child can push it at any time.

-Twelve readers that are included in the course are used along with the second through fifth coursebooks.
+Twelve readers that are included in the course are used along with the Cub Starting through Cheetah Ready.
 Subject matter in the readers varies, with some based on family and activities, some on non-fiction topics such as birds and animals, and some on fairy tales.
 The readers all have full-color illustrations, and I especially like the artwork by Jeanie Egolf and C.J.
 Neely in the fourth through twelfth readers.

-A set of lowercase magnetic letters (with blue consonants and red vowels) is introduced at the beginning of the second coursebook along with three card decks for games.
+A set of lowercase magnetic letters (with blue consonants and red vowels) is introduced at the beginning of the Cub Starting along with three card decks for games.

-The program is simple for parents to use—follow the instructions for each section with no advanced preparation required.
+The program is simple for parents to use since there is no advanced preparation required—just follow the instructions for each section.
 The amount of time required to complete the program will vary from child to child, so there are no set lesson plans for what has to be completed each day.
 It should take at least two years to complete the entire program, and more likely three years or longer, depending upon the situation.

 The program comes with a number of pamphlets such as “How the Brain Hijacks Your Child’s Ability to Learn” and a book, Dr. Karen’s Cure for Reading & Writing Challenges.
 These might prove helpful to parents whose children have learning difficulties.

-The first book, Getting Ready Workbook Prep, is divided into five sections.
+The first book, Getting Ready: Workbook Prep, is divided into five sections.
 The first section begins by teaching how to write uppercase letters.
 Students will first write in the air with their finger.
 Then they will write three times on the whiteboard that comes with the set.
-The whiteboard has three sections: with white space, one line, and two lines.
+The whiteboard has three sections: no lines, one line, and two lines.
 Students gradually learn how to control the letter placement on lines after they learn how to form the letter.
 (The two-line format has a bottom line and a mid-line, but no top-line as we usually see for young students.)
-After writing on the whiteboard, students will write on lines on two lines on their workbook pages.
-This two-line format for writing is used throughout the course, including on all coursebook pages.
+After writing on the whiteboard, students will write on two lines on their workbook pages.
+This two-line format for writing is used throughout the course.

-Instruction for each letter of the alphabet is accompanied by a single exercise, such as matching pictures to the first letter of their names (e.g., matching a picture of a cat with “c”).
+Instruction for each letter of the alphabet is accompanied by a single exercise, such as matching pictures to the first letter of their identifying word (e.g., a picture of a cat with “c”).
 Some of these exercises depend upon a child knowing the sounds of each letter.
 Even though the program does not state prerequisites, children should already have some familiarity with the alphabet and the sounds of letters.
 If not, you will need to teach the sounds of the letters yourself as children learn to print.
-Near the front of the book, there is an alphabet chart with letters and pictures for key words that you might use to teach the sounds of letters, and there is also a set of alphabet cards with the same key word pictures that you can use.
+Near the front of the book, there is an alphabet chart with letters and pictures for key words that you might use to teach the sounds of letters, and there is also a set of alphabet cards with the same pictures.

 The second section of this book teaches children how to write the lowercase letters in the same way they learned the uppercase letters.
 The exercises are also similar.

-The third section takes a different approach than I’ve seen in any other beginning reading program at this stage.
+The third section takes a different approach than I’ve seen in any other beginning reading program at this stage since it includes having children copy and read complete sentences.
 Each page has students trace and copy both lowercase and uppercase forms of one letter of the alphabet.
-Then students will work on a complete sentence that includes a word that begins with the featured letter of the alphabet, such as “Your cat is gray” for the letter “c.”
+Then they will work on a complete sentence that includes a word that begins with the featured letter of the alphabet, such as “Your cat is gray” for the letter “c.”
 The parent will read the sentence aloud before students begin the copywork, pointing to the beginning letter of each word while saying them to help students associate the sounds with the words.
 Students are supposed to read the sentence back to the parent, although they will almost certainly be reading by memory rather than decoding all of the words at this point.
-While the child is tracing and copying, you will help them focus on the sounds of the letters.
+While the child is tracing and copying, the parent will help them focus on the sounds of the letters.
 This copywork activity indirectly teaches basic sentence structure and punctuation.

 The fourth (and largest) section of the coursebook focuses on the sounds of all of the letters in short words.
 With parental assistance, students will sound out and write the letters of short-vowel words such as cat, hat, and hid in “letter boxes” on the coursebook pages.
-(Letter boxes are sized to fit each letter, giving the child visual clues for the correct letters.)
+(Letter boxes are sized to fit each letter, giving the child visual clues for the correct letters.
+Some boxes are taller and some extend below the bottom line.)
 They will also practice tracing and writing letters and then complete an additional activity to identify the beginning sounds of words.

 The fifth section of the book has just a few pages where students practice writing numbers from zero to nine.

-Other lessons have students write words in letter boxes (only three-letter words) as they did in the first coursebook.
-Review lessons, as well as six pages at the back of the book, provide lines where children practice writing their own first and last names.
+For most lessons, an entire page is provided for tracing and copywork, for both individual letters and complete sentences.
+Some lessons have students write words in letter boxes (only three-letter words) as they did in the first coursebook.
+Review lessons, as well as six pages at the back of the workbook, have lines for children to practice writing their own first and last names.

-Cub Walking Workbook 2 is shorter than the other coursebooks.
+Cub Walking: Workbook 2 is shorter than the other coursebooks.
 It correlates with only two of the readers and has 64 lessons.
 Lessons are very similar to those in the previous coursebook, although children will work with the magnetic letters to form long-vowel words and words with consonant digraphs such as “ch” and “sh.”
-Children will sound out letters to write four-letter words in letter boxes.
+Children will sound out four-letter words and write them in letter boxes.
 This coursebook also introduces spelling review where students first copy words then try to write them without seeing the models—like a spelling test.
 However, this is not to be treated like a test, since parents should help the child as much as he or she needs.

-In Cub Running Workbook 3, lessons follow the same format as in the previous book.
+In Cub Running: Workbook 3, lessons follow the same format as in the previous book.
 There are four readers that correlate with 112 lessons in this coursebook.
 Copywork usually consists of three complete sentences.
-Reflecting the continued mixing of phonetic and sight words, a typical spelling review list includes words such as catch, eat, love, my, and nuts.
+Reflecting the course's use of both phonetic and sight words, a typical spelling review list includes words such as my, catch, nuts, eat, and love.

-Cheetah Ready Workbook 4 continues with the same lesson format but with one important difference.
-Instead of using magnetic letters and creating new words, students now work on identifying “chunks”—phonetic components within words.
+Cheetah Ready: Workbook 4 continues with the same lesson format but with one important difference.
+Instead of using magnetic letters to create new words, students now work on identifying “chunks”—phonetic components within words.
 Chunks are taught in groups:

 - vowel chunks such as ea, ew, oi, and oy